chhylp123/BitMapperBS/README.md

     we recommd users to use Trim_Galore to perform the quality and adapter trimming.
 Please see https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/.

+### Quality and Adapter Trimming ###

+we recommd users to use Trim_Galore to perform the quality and adapter trimming.
+Please see https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/.

 ### Bisulfite Mapping ###

 single-end reads